Contact Us

 RAGAS evaluates how effectively a system retrieves and integrates relevant context into its generated responses.
 It does this through a set of research-backed metrics, including:

-- Faithfulness: how accurately the generated answer reflects retrieved evidence.
+• Faithfulness: how accurately the generated answer reflects retrieved context.

-These metrics combine to produce an overall RAG score, quantifying retrieval and generation quality together.
+These metrics combine to produce an overall RAG score, which quantifies both retrieval and generation quality.
 Beyond RAG, RAGAS now supports metrics for agentic workflows, tool use, SQL evaluation, and even multimodal tasks through extensions like Multimodal Faithfulness and Noise Sensitivity.

 RAGAS also introduces new metrics over time, available in the RAGAS GitHub repository here.